 We conclude that investors learn during the first investment round about the failure probability.
-In fact, information arrival after the launch of a project, more precisely during the first round, is a strong predictor of ultimate success, as opposed to ex ante information (initial valuations or first-round investment behavior).
+In fact, information arrival after the launch of a project, more precisely during the first round, is a strong predictor of ultimate success, as opposed to ex ante information (initial valuations or firstround investment behavior).
 In addition, investors also learn about the final value, but parts of their expectation of exit values seems to be ex ante knowledge.
 The last regression in Table 5 shows that in fact both ex ante information (contained in the initial value) as well as interim information (contained in $AR{i,2}$ ) explain the final value.
 In other words, the final value of a project seems to be partially contained in the ex ante information, and partially to be the result of interim learning as expressed in the abnormal returns over the project's investment cycle.

-We turn to the exploration of the dynamics of risk and return.
+We turn to the exploration of the dynamics of risk and return for which the theoretical predictions are expressed in Hypothesis 2.
 Our basic model assumes that, conditional on survival, the risk of failure is decreasing, as captured by the parameter $\lambda$ of the Pareto distribution.
 Panel A of Table 6 appears to lend some support to the assumption of decreasing failure risk since it shows that the survival probability is increasing over time.
-To test formally whether later rounds have higher survival probabilities, we employ round level probit analyses, using a binary dependent variable that equals 1 for surviving rounds and 0 for failing rounds.
-The main coefficients are reported in Panel B of Table 6, showing that early and late rounds (second and third rounds) have significantly higher survival probabilities than first/seed rounds (first rounds), and late rounds (third rounds) have significantly higher probabilities than all other rounds, including early rounds (second rounds).
+To test formally whether later rounds others, for an application to real-estate markets.